cghoffmann/mjoindices/README.md

     python3 setup.py install

-API documentation
+Documentation
 -----------------
-The API documentation is found on [GitHub Pages](https://cghoffmann.github.io/mjoindices/index.html) and also in the docs folder of the [source](docs/index.html).
+The documentation is found on [GitHub Pages](https://cghoffmann.github.io/mjoindices/index.html) and also in the docs folder of the [source](docs/index.html).

 Getting started / examples
 --------------------------
+There are three basic entry points, of which you should read the documentation:

+* Calculation of the EOFs: [calc_eofs_from_olr](docs/api/omi_calculator.html#mjoindices.omi.omi_calculator.calc_eofs_from_olr).
+* Calculation of the PCs: [calculate_pcs_from_olr](docs/api/omi_calculator.html#mjoindices.omi.omi_calculator.calculate_pcs_from_olr).
+* An OLR data container class, which has to be provided for the calculations: [OLRData](docs/api/olr_handling.html#mjoindices.olr_handling.OLRData)

 After you have installed mjoindices, you can download an [example](examples/) from the source, which consists of two files:

 * recalculate_original_omi.py: After downloading some data files, which are mentioned and linked in the source documentation of the example, you can run this example to recalculate the original OMI values.
 The script will save the computed Empirical Orthogonal Functions (EOFs) and the Principal Components (PCs) in two individual files, which can also be configured in the source code.
 In addition, it will save a few plots into a directory, which can also be configured in the source.
 These plots show the agreement with the original OMI values (slight deviations are expected due to numerical differences.
 This will be detailed in the corresponding software meta paper).

   Note that you can use this example also as a template to calculate OMI values with your own OLR data.
   In order to do that, you have to adapt only two parts of the code, which are also marked in the code documentation.

   Note also that this script may run for one or two hours on common personal computer systems.

 * evaluate_omi_reproduction.py: This script produces more detailed comparison plots and saves them into a directory.
   The script recalculate_original_omi.py has to be run before, as the evaluation script is based on the saved results.
   As for recalculate_original_omi.py, some file and directory names have to be adapted in the beginning of the code.

 Both files are also available as Jupyter notebook files.